Family and Medical Leave Act (FMLA) of 1993 and DPU Medical Leave

 Compensation for FMLA Leave

 Under the law, FMLA leave is unpaid.
-However, under DePauw University’s Medical Leave policy, employees enjoy the benefit of receiving certain kinds of paid leave in substitution for unpaid leave.
+However, under DePauw University’s Leave policies, employees enjoy the benefit of receiving certain kinds of paid leave in substitution for unpaid leave.
 However, such paid leave is still counted towards and runs concurrently with the employee’s 12 (or 26) weeks of FMLA leave granted for the leave year.

 For Leave for a Qualifying Exigency: An hourly (nonexempt) full-time, benefit eligible employee is required to use accumulated vacation and personal time prior to the commencement of unpaid leave.
 A salaried (exempt) full-time, benefit eligible non-faculty employee is required to use accumulated vacation time for the same purpose.